 - Select the documents in the briefcase.

-- Click [R+ Evidence Cruncher > Tag with topic in source DB].
+- Click [R+ Evidence Cruncher > Tag selected > Source].

 - Enter a topic with which to tag them in the source database.

-- Click [L+ Document > by Issue/Topic] in the case database and locate them at the topic you entered.
-Issue/topic views are categorized views, please see the warning above regarding adding documents from such views.
+- Click [L+ Document > by Issue/Topic] in the case database and locate the topic you entered.
+Issue/topic views are categorized views; please note the warning regarding adding documents to briefcases from categorized views.